uiua-lang/uiua/site/text/tutorial/Bindings.md

 + A B
 ```

-Valid binding names can be made up of any sequence of upperscase or lowercase alphabetic characters OR a single non-alphanumeric character that is not already used for a Uiua function or syntax.
+Valid binding names can be made up of any sequence of uppercase or lowercase alphabetic characters OR a single non-alphanumeric character that is not already used for a Uiua function or syntax.

 ```uiua
 NumOne ← 1